-Fireworks are crackling through the night skies across the globe as revelers celebrate the first moments of 2014.
+Fireworks crackled through the night skies in New Zealand, Australia and Hong Kong as they started the worldwide celebration of the first moments of 2014.

-Fireworks erupted from Auckland's Sky Tower as people danced in the streets of New Zealand's biggest city.
+Fireworks erupted from Auckland's Sky Tower as revelers danced in the streets.
 In Sydney, Australia, more than a million people watched fireworks launched for the first time in more than a decade from the sails of the city's famed waterfront opera house.
 Billowing fireworks soared over Hong Kong's skyscrapers.

-In Japan, some celebrators ate noodles and seafood -- thought to bring good luck in 2014 -- and offered prayers at Buddhist shrines and temples.
+In Japan, some celebrators are eating noodles and seafood -- thought to bring good luck in 2014 -- and offering prayers at Buddhist shrines and temples.

-Celebrations were somewhat muted in the Philippines, where officials say about 260 people were injured by fireworks or stray bullets in the days leading up to New Year's Eve.
-The mood also was somber in areas still recovering from Haiyan, a November typhoon that killed thousands of people.
+Celebrations are expected to be muted in the Philippines, where officials say about 260 people have been injured by fireworks or stray bullets in the days leading up to New Year's Eve.
+The mood is also somber in areas still recovering from Haiyan, a November typhoon that killed thousands of people.

-Cape Town, South Africa, was set for a particularly poignant celebration to include a tribute to anti-apartheid leader Nelson Mandela, who died December 5.
+Cape Town, South Africa, is set for a particularly poignant celebration, as it will include a tribute to anti-apartheid leader Nelson Mandela, who died December 5.